How to Increase Mobile App Engagement - Complete Guide

 So K can be either greater than or equal to 1.

-Not everyone is able to create a working virus, but those who managed to do it should be prepared for large and sudden users influx.
+Not everyone is able to create a working virus, but those who managed to do the job should expect a large and sudden user influx.
 These users will subsequently become the main consumer skeleton.